SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connectivity.md

 1. Enter the credentials (URL, key (in case of Jasper), username and password) for the respective SIM provider account.
 If you do not have any credentials, ask your administrator.
 2. Click **Save** to save your settings.

-Configuration of the Kite provider differs from other providers as it requires the upload of a valid certificate(trustStoreFileName),trustStorePassword, trustStoreType and kiteBaseUrl.
+The configuration of the Kite provider differs from other providers as it requires the upload of a valid certificate(trustStoreFileName),trustStorePassword, trustStoreType and kiteBaseUrl.

 ![Jasper settings](/images/users-guide/connectivity/connectivity-item.png)